Professor, Program Director

 J. Walter Lee is a first year MS student in human factors and ergonomics.
 He received a BA in psychology from the University of Minnesota.
 He previously worked in the e-learning sector of the U of M School of Public Health, as well as in the healthcare industry as a medical scribe in a hospital emergency department.
 His interests include wearable technology in medical settings, user experience design, and human-computer interaction.
 In his free time, Walter enjoys improving his sewing skills and visiting local museums.

 Simon Ozbek is a master’s student in the human factors and ergonomics program.
 He received a BS in psychology and a minor in product design from the University of Minnesota.
-His research interests involve human factors aspects of pervasive and affective computing with human wearable technology.
+His research interests involve human factors and health in space exploration with a focus in wearable technology.
 Outside of school, he enjoys a variety of DIY projects, reading, and 3D printing.

 Nick is a master's student in electrical engineering, and is concurrently enrolled in NASA's Pathways Program at the Johnson Space Center.
 His academic interests include prototyping and designing circuits, human systems integration, and deciphering technical topics for anyone to understand.
 Outside of school and work, you will probably find Nick gliding at the nearest ice skating rink, swimming or fishing at a lake, or pretending to understand sports.